tylim88/FirelordJSDoc/docs/quick_start.md

 }
 ```

-## Did I Just Finished Everything?
+## Did I Just Learned Everything?

 Almost.

-In just one page, you have learned almost everything, equip with **full fledged** type safety, effortless.
+FirelordJS API looks and feels so similar to the original Firestore SDK API, to the point that in just one page, you have learned almost everything, equipped with **full fledged** type safety, effortlessly.

 Every value is safely typed, this including collection ID, document ID, all operations, all field paths, all values, all query clauses, basically whatever FirelordJS exports.

-FirelordJS can infer type of every single value from the MetaType defined in the very beginning, regardless how deep the type nested.
+FirelordJS infer types of every single value from the MetaType defined in the very beginning, regardless how deep the type nested.

 And this is the only time you ever deal with the type, there is no need for type annotation and type casting, **type it and forget**.